NIT-Administrative-Systems/northwestern-laravel-ui/docs/README.md

 # Northwestern Bootstrap Preset for Laravel
 Adds a Northwestern Bootstrap theme into your Laravel application.

 The Sentry browser SDK (for reporting on JS errors) will be automatically configured if you are using Sentry in the Laravel app.
+You should [enable tunneling for the browser SDK](usage.md#sentry).

 This depends on the `laravel/ui` package.
 It is mutually exclusive with Laravel Breeze/Jetstream, as those no longer use Bootstrap.